myl-google/Broadsea/bigquery/README.md

 set the correct postgres ip in the environment variable in the vm get the bigquery driver into the container - may need to build your own image to make this work; could also check it into the webapi install; could also check it alongside the main broadsea dockerfile build the broadsea images and host them on gcr (faster and you can also test them)

+deferred
+- move to gke (would handle auto updates, would need to figure out how to set non-ephemeral address for nodes, would add some complication to connecting)
+- use shiro for auth

 ### Alternative